 To use a pre-defined column set for your statistics table view:

-- Select a column set based on your advertising goals (views, branding, etc.).
-The columns within your statistics table will update to reflect the recommended column set.
+- Below “Modify columns,” you’ll see column set options.
+Select a column set based on your advertising goals (views, branding, etc.).
+The columns in your statistics table will update to reflect the recommended column set.

 When you're looking at multiple campaign types at once, three cross-campaign reporting columns make it easy to evaluate performance across your campaigns.
 These columns report the key metrics relevant to each campaign type, which can help you measure how effectively your ads are meeting your advertising goals.
 For example, the “Interactions” column will show you the number of clicks for a Search campaign, the number of video views for a video campaign, and so on.